 Our subject truck might not get into the Hall Of Flame after all because they already have one.
 This is a 1927 Seagrave very similar to the sad but proud little pumper sitting out in the parking lot in Houston.

-If it gets in, it may be because of a key difference which is that the Houston truck has chain drive, while the museum truck has a more modern driveshaft and axle with dualie rear wheels.
+If it gets in, it may be because of a key difference which is that the Houston truck has an old-fashioned chain drive, while the museum truck has a more modern driveshaft and axle with dualie rear wheels.

 The museum also has a lot of non-vehicular equipment, artifacts, and exhibits.
 My favorite is probably a 1954 series of drawings and texts teaching about how a modern fire department operated.
 The authors based their material on Southern California practices, but it could be any larger American career department.
 In some ways things haven’t changed too much, in other ways they have.

 The school is as modern as it could be in the 50’s as the firemen ably mitigate the emergency with the latest firefighting techniques.
 There are 12 of these panels plus their write-ups.
-If you go there with a female companion, it’s guaranteed she will be ready to leave before you finish reading the whole thing.
+If you go there with a female companion, it’s highly likely she will be ready to leave before you finish reading the whole thing.
 Not that I know anything about that…

 Another neat exhibit is a 1970’s era dispatch center.
 Phoenix Fire donated it to the museum when they upgraded their system in 1982 to a more modern computer-based 911 center (which has probably itself been replaced at least once since then!)